 Wine Pairings for Cheese

 The main rule of thumb when coordinating wine and cheese pairings is to serve what you like; you simply cannot go wrong this way.
 If you are offering soft, fresh cheese, pair it with a light wine such as pinot grigio, riesling, or sauvignon blanc.
 These delicate wines will not overwhelm the mellow cheese flavor.
 French rosé, Chardonnay, and merlots are a fine match for medium-bodied cheeses like Gouda, Gruyère, or Edam.
-For firm and strong cheese, select a wine that can enhance bold flavor, such as cabernet, Syrah, or Zinfandel.
+For firm and strong cheese, select a wine that can enhance bold flavors, such as cabernet, Syrah, or Zinfandel.
 When in doubt, open a bottle of champagne.
 It is a perfect match for any cheese!

 Other foods found on cheese boards: